Leonamrsm/leonamrsm/README.md

 I have a Bachelor's Degree in Control and Automation Engineering from the Federal University of Minas Gerais.
 I also have a Master's degree in Electrical Engineering, in the area of Computational Intelligence, also from the Graduate Program in Electrical Engineering at UFMG.

+I have an interdisciplinary profile and I am interested in mathematics and statistics and computer science, which led me to the world of data science.

 During my data science studies, I've been studying all stages of developing business models solutions.
 Starting by understanding the business problem until deploying the model solution.